SveSop/kernel_cybmod/README.md

 **This config has default CacULE scheduler and CONFIG_HZ=1000 + NO_HZ_FULL + Futex2**
 **Also see [https://github.com/hamadmarri/cacule-cpu-scheduler](https://github.com/hamadmarri/cacule-cpu-scheduler) for scheduler info**

-**Futex2 requires a patched wine/proton version!
-If you do not use that, answer Y on the question for compatibility**
+**Futex2 usage requires a patched wine/proton version!
+Default proton will use fsync**
 **OBS!
 If using nVidia proprietary driver you need 455.45.01 (or newer), or 455.46.02 (or newer vulkan beta)**

 To build on Ubuntu: